top of page

 Drab to fab

 I hope I have given you some food for thought and the confidence to experiment more with texture.
-Remember, it's the cherry on the cake, and can make all the difference to a design lacking personality and feeling flat.
+Remember, it's the cherry on the cake and can make all the difference to a design that lacks personality and feels flat.
 The right use of texture can elevate your designs from drab to fab.

 Hi!
 Thanks for stopping by.